-An effective team process is one that leverages the strengths of the individual members into a results the individuals would not have achieved individually.
+An effective team process is one that leverages the strengths of the individual members into results the individuals would not have achieved individually.
 This is sometimes referred to as synergy, where the results of the whole (the team) is greater than the sum of its parts (individual members).
 The key is to get participation from every member, keep them focused on the goal, and guide them by way of a formula or process, but not by providing actual content.
 We can accomplish this by using various techniques that are easily learned and can be readily applied.

 3 Basic Process Techniques

 There are many process techniques to facilitate teams, but the following 3 basic techniques are recommended for those who are building facilitation skills.
 These techniques can be used in the phases a team goes through in its normal progress toward reaching solutions or determining actions.
-In the use of these techniques it is recommended that ‘public recording’ be used so that the team can see their ideas and progress toward their goal.
+In the use of these techniques, it is recommended that ‘public recording’ be used so that the team can see their ideas and progress toward their goal.
 Most commonly, this is achieved through the use of a whiteboard or ‘flipcharts’ and colored markers.

 The most straightforward technique for gathering ideas is brainstorming.
 The idea is to collect as many ideas as possible in a short period of time.
-You can go around the group in ’round robin’ fashion to make sure everyone participates evenly.
+You can go around the group in a round-robin fashion to make sure everyone participates evenly.
 Capturing the ideas and posting them on flip charts on the wall helps the group see the progress they are making.
 There is one rule in brainstorming: every idea is a good idea.
-Simply write them all down without discussion and in a few minutes you can have 20 or 30 good ideas.
+Simply write them all down without discussion and in a few minutes, you can have 20 or 30 good ideas.
 Stop when the group runs out of steam or you sense that the quality of the ideas is waning.

 After gathering these ideas, it is a good idea to try to eliminate duplicate ideas, combine ideas that are related, and trim off ideas that might not move the team toward its goal.
-You can do this by explaining this objective to the team and then simply guide them through a discussion of the ideas.
+You can do this by explaining this objective to the team and then simply guiding them through a discussion of the ideas.
 This discussion might even lead to adding a few new ideas to the list.
 Ask questions about the ideas to stimulate the group.
 For example:

 Does everyone understand this idea the way it is written?
 How does this idea help us solve our problem?
 Is this idea one that we can combine with something else on our list?
 Can we expand on this idea to make it better?

 This technique is most effective when you have a large list of ideas that you need to boil down to 5 or 10.
 With your ideas posted on the walls, you simply give everyone a certain number of ‘votes’.
 Each team member gets 10 post-it notes which they can use to ‘vote’ for the ideas they like best.
 After everyone has voted, the votes are tabulated and the ideas with the highest number of votes are the ones the team will consider as its final solution.
 If one solution is clearly the ‘favorite’ you can stop right there, or you can do another round of voting to ‘pick’ the final answer.
-You may want to have an in-depth discussion about the ideas prior to the ‘final’ round.
+You may want to have an in-depth discussion about the ideas prior to the final round.
 Sometimes the top 2 vote-getters can be combined to make an even better solution.

 Quick tips for facilitating:

 Remember that facilitation is an art and it takes time and practice to perfect techniques.
-With new teams the challenge is even greater because the members are still trying to learn how to relate to each other.
-If the group is struggling with this you may want use the first 5 minutes of every session to ‘break the ice’.
+With new teams, the challenge is even greater because the members are still trying to learn how to relate to each other.
+If the group is struggling with this you may want to use the first 5 minutes of every session to ‘break the ice’.
 This can be a simple guessing game or practicing brainstorming something totally unrelated to your actual goals.
 There are entire books and websites devoted to “Icebreaker” activities that can help get your team working together through games.